History of Musical Film

-Then Berkeley enjoyed a renaissance as his Warner Brothers musicals were rediscovered by scholars and film buffs.
-He became a popular presence at universities and on TV talk shows.
-He served as production supervisor for the smash hit 1971 Broadway revival of No, No Nanette starring his onetime discovery, Ruby Keeler.
-Whatever Berkeley's personal demons, his 1930s musicals remain cultural landmarks, cementing his place in cinematic history.
+In time, Berkeley's Warner Brothers musicals were rediscovered by scholars and film buffs.
+He became a popular presence at universities and on TV talk shows, and served as production supervisor for the smash hit 1971 Broadway revival of No, No Nanette starring Ruby Keeler.
+Whatever Berkeley's personal demons, his 1930s screen musicals remain cultural landmarks, cementing his place in cinematic history.

 Along with forbidding nudity and profanity, this code included a long list of rules that now seem laughable.
 A few examples --

-The Production Code Administration took part in the writing, filming and editing of every Hollywood project from 1934 though the mid-1960s, so the code had a major impact on most of America's screen musicals.
-Sex and adultery were eliminated comic subjects.
+The new Production Code Administration took part in the writing, filming and editing of every Hollywood project from 1934 though the mid-1960s, so the code had a major impact on America's screen musicals.
+Sex and adultery were eliminated as comic subjects.
 Aside from flesh becoming less visible, the sort of witty naughtiness championed by director Ernst Lubitsch in earlier films was banished.
-Under the code, new films by once-bold performers like Mae West were simply were not the same.
-In effect, the American film industry was sexually de-fanged.
+Under the code, new films by once-bold performers like Mae West were simply not the same.
+In effect, the American film industry was sexually neutered.

 The studios had to find creative ways to bring some hint of sex to the screen in subtle, code-friendly forms.
 For example, RKO discovered a duo that made the whole world want to dance "cheek to cheek."